 Some states like New York, Washington and New Jersey have stringent requirements for initial training, in some cases requiring forty or more hours of training.
 The District of Columbia for example, requires all direct care workers be certified as home health aides with 75 hours of initial training whereas New York requires 40 hours of state standardized curriculum from a state approved agency training program.
 Additionally, some states require approval for classes, instructors and programs.
 Finally, some states require continuous education or ongoing annual training.

 - Medium requirements:

-States like Pennsylvania, Colorado, and California require that caregivers complete a certain number of hours on specific topics prior to providing services to clients.
+States like Pennsylvania, Colorado, Illinois and California require that caregivers complete a certain number of hours on specific topics prior to providing services to clients.
 For example, California requires five hours of initial and annual training while both Pennsylvania and Colorado require eight hours of initial and annual training.

 - Low requirements:

-States like Massachusetts, Arizona, and Ohio along with 19 other states have no training requirements if you work for private-pay agencies.
+States like Massachusetts, Virginia, Texas, Arizona, and Ohio along with 17 other states have no training requirements if you work for private-pay agencies.
 Regardless of the requirements, training caregivers before entering the field is always recommended to ensure the safety of clients and caregivers.